keithbuhler/keithbuhler.github.io/pages-philosophy/disputation-topics.md

 ---
 layout: philosophy
-title: How to Write a Disputation
+title: Disputation Topics
 permalink: /disputation-topics
 sidebar:
       nav: philosophy
 ---

 # Introduction to Ethics Topics (UK 2017)

 ### Unit 1.
 (Nature of Morality) Is the moral law a law of nature or a social convention?

 If morality is not merely an illusion, then it is either a law of nature discovered by humans (like rules of mathematics or logic) or a convention created by humans (like the rules of spelling or and baseball).
 Pojman, Hobbes, and Kreeft argue that morality is *useful* for keeping society together, reducing suffering, and promoting flourishing.
 But Pojman seems to think morality is *merely* useful (and not real), where Kreeft argues that it is *both useful and real* -- or perhaps useful because it is real.
-Using examples from *Lord of the Flies*, "Billy Budd", or others from the text, argue for one of these two claims.
+Using examples from *Lord of the Flies*, "Billy Budd", "Illustrations of the Tao" or others from the texts, argue for one of these two claims.

 ### Unit 2 (Moral Theories) Option A - Which moral theory is most useful?